Mayoral candidate and Kanye West fan, Sarah Thomson. Photo via Facebook.

 to dream of a future not cramped by inaction.

 I tried to bite my tongue on this one, but Thomson continues to cultivate an image that belies some sort of cultural authenticity when nothing could be further from the truth.
-You can’t “keep it real” by affecting Blackness—via your hair, or through odd, parodic hip-hop videos.
-There’s nothing “real” about when white people wear their hair in the traditional, sometimes sacred, ways of some people of colour (see: her dreadlocks).
+You can’t “keep it real” by affecting blackness—via your hair, or through odd, parodic hip-hop videos.

-Arguably, Rob Ford has somehow achieved a similar effect with a subset of Black voters in the city.
-I didn’t believe this was true myself, until the concierge in my building—a Black male voter—explained it to me.
-When this effect of perceived proximity to Blackness or Black culture is coupled with policies that Black voters like him may favour or perceive as favourable to them—e.g. keeping taxes low—it can make for a pretty powerful political attraction.
+Arguably, Rob Ford has somehow achieved a similar effect with a subset of black voters in the city.
+I didn’t believe this was true myself, until the concierge in my building—a black male voter—explained it to me.
+When this effect of perceived proximity to blackness or black culture is coupled with policies that black voters like him may favor or perceive as favorable to them—e.g., keeping taxes low—it can make for a pretty powerful political attraction.
 For my concierge, it was enough to overlook the growing allegations of criminal activity surrounding the Ford family and Robbie’s administration.
 Not me, though.

-Anyway, maybe Sarah Thomson is attempting to gain cache with voters of colour by wearing dreadlocks and doing rap videos with a so-called White Kanye; but to keep it all the way real, as a Black woman, I’m not buying her bizarre cultural routine.
+Anyway, maybe Sarah Thomson is attempting to gain clout with voters of color by wearing dreadlocks and doing rap videos with a so-called White Kanye; but to keep it all the way real, as a black woman, I’m not buying her bizarre cultural routine.
 And I imagine most everyone else is just weirded out.